 Except, just like an overused horror movie trope, it seems that didn't quite happen.
 The tombstones were moved but apparently not all the bodies.
 In 1993, the Legion of Honor museum began a renovation and expansion, and literally dug up hundreds of bodies that were never relocated.
 Archaeologists did a limited survey and determined it was the remnants of a pauper's cemetery, filled with the poor, the elderly, dockworkers, Chinese immigrants, and even cadavers from medical schools.
 It's unknown how many graves remain underneath Lincoln Park, but the number is suspected to be quite large.

-The affable John Martini, historian and former National Park Ranger, will lead us on a stroll through Lincoln Park, visiting and discussing the few surviving grave markers, sharing historical images, and regaling us with the history of this cemetery and San Francisco's changing relationship with the dead.
+The affable John Martini, historian and former National Park Ranger, will lead us on an evening tour of Lincoln Park, visiting and discussing the surviving grave markers, sharing spooky imagery, and regaling us with the history of this cemetery and San Francisco's changing relationship with the dead.

 Notes for this adventure:

-- This is an evening tour that will end just around dark.
+- This is an evening tour that will end after dark.

 - It consists of a non-strenuous ¾ mile walk.